JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 a `Database` class, which will wrap the `AppDatabase` class and contain the caching logic.

 1. In the common source set `shared/src/commonMain/kotlin`, create a new `Database` class in the `com.jetbrains.handson.kmm.shared.cache` package.
-It will be common to both platform logics.
+It will be common to the logic of both platforms.

 2. To provide a driver for `AppDatabase`, pass an abstract `DatabaseDriverFactory` to the `Database` class constructor: